Managing a subscription

 If customers click the link, redirect them to a page where they can provide a new payment method.

-Before the next billing attempt, Digital River voids the invoice that we couldn't collect and creates a new invoice using the subscription's updated source.
+Before the next billing attempt, Digital River will void the invoice we couldn't collect and create a new one using the subscription's updated source.

 We recommend you handle subscription.failed

-by setting the status of the subscription in your own system to failed as well.
+by setting the subscription status in your system to failed as well.

-You should also send customers a failure notification that provides them the ability to reactivate their subscription.
+You should also send customers a failure notification that allows them to reactivate their subscription.
 If customers select this option, you'll need to take them through the acquisition process again.

 For example, the notification might: